Ring of Kerry & Dingle Peninsula 2 Day Tour

 Prices are for twin/double share.
 We happily accommodate solo travellers for an additional €35.

-Please note that this tour is currently available on a group booking basis (minimum of 10 people).
-Contact us to make an enquiry.
+Please note that this tour is currently available on a group booking basis.
+Due to COVID-19 peculiarities the tours are suspended for 2022.

 6:30am Depart Dublin Abigails Hostel, Aston Quay, Dublin 2